Best online clearance deals at Walmart in March 2023: Last chance to save up to 70%

 Best Walmart home deals in March 2023

-Your spring home makeover continues at Walmart with these incredible deals on bedding, vacuums, organizational shelves and more.
+Your spring home makeover continues at Walmart with these incredible deals on bedding, plus deals on robot vacuums, organizational shelves and more.

 - Rattan 4-piece patio furniture set, $190 (reduced from $448)